My Main Page with Links to My Other

 services, though the sample size used by the author was small due to the fact

-that incentive-laden contracts are so rarely used.
+that incentive-laden contracts are seldom used.

 His recommendations are on the too general